Immersion Program Faculty

 Lisa Janicke Hinchliffe is Professor, University Library and Coordinator for Information Literacy Services and Instruction at the University of Illinois at Urbana-Champaign as well as an adjunct faculty member in the university’s library school.
 As Coordinator for Information Literacy Services and Instruction, Lisa oversees information literacy programs emanating from over 20 campus libraries serving more than 25,000 learners/year.
 A past-president of the Association of College and Research Libraries, ACRL launched the Value of Academic Libraries Initiative during her presidency.
 She has presented and published widely on information literacy, teaching and learning, the value of academic libraries and library assessment, evaluation, and innovation.
 With Debra Gilchrist, Lisa was also the lead designer for ACRL’s training program for the Standards for Libraries in Higher Education and the IMLS-funded Assessment in Action project.
 One of her most recent publications is the co-edited book Environments for Students Growth and Development: Libraries and Student Affairs in Collaboration (ACRL, 2012).
 Lisa received her Master of Education and Master of Library and Information Science degrees from the University of Illinois at Urbana-Champaign and a BA in philosophy from the University of St. Thomas in Minnesota.
 Lisa has been a member of the Immersion Faculty since 2003 and has taught Classic (Teacher and Program Track), Intentional Teaching, and Assessment Immersion as well as custom programs for institutions/regional areas.

-Wendy Holliday is Coordinator of Library Instruction at Utah State University, where she has worked since 2002.
-She is responsible for program planning and assessment for an active course-integrated library instruction program that reaches nearly 10,000 students each year.
-Her research focuses on student experiences of information literacy and learning, collaboration with faculty, and higher education reform.
-Her most recent work has been influenced by the Scholarship of Teaching and Learning (SoTL), with the goal of applying rigorous analysis to classroom learning “problems” in order to improve practice.
+Wendy Holliday is Head, Academic Programs and Course Support at Cline Library, Northern Arizona University.
+She leads a team of librarians in designing, delivering and assessing the library’s portfolio of support for student learning and success and faculty research excellence.
+She served as Coordinator of Library Instruction at Utah State University between 2004 and 2013.
+Her research and practice focuses on student experiences of information literacy and learning, collaboration with faculty, and higher education curricular reform.
 Prior to becoming a librarian, she was the Hopi Tribal Archivist and a historian.
 She has more than 20 years of experience teaching both history and information literacy at the college level.
 She holds an MLS from the University of Illinois and a PhD in history from New York University.

 Senior Assistant Librarian